stephaneclavel/terraform/azure/hubandspoke/readme.md

 This set-up creates:

-on-prem vnet in Az region A, which includes
+"on-prem" vnet in Az region A, which includes
   - a linux vm
   - a VPN gateway, connected to cloud hub vnet VPN gateway.